Deciding whether or not to drop a HSC subject entirely or to drop down a level is a bit like dropping an egg off a wall.

 It can feel so good when you do it, but it can create a big old mess afterwards.

-In this article and video, Rowan from #AOSTV shares our simple guide to figuring out whether or not you should drop a subject to ensure you avoid a HSC mess!
+In this video, Rowan is going to share our simple guide to figuring out whether or not you should drop a subject to ensure you avoid a HSC mess!

 Ready to figure out whether you should drop that HSC subject or not?
 Let’s jump in!

-Should I Drop a Subject Because It’ll Give Me Extra Time to Focus on Other Subjects?
+Should I Drop a HSC Subject Because It’ll Give Me Extra Time to Focus on Other Subjects?

 We all know that one rotten egg can spoil the lot, and it’s the same with your HSC Subjects.